 Entry to Georgia

-Foreign citizens from a limited number of countries, including the UK, are now allowed to enter Georgia by air under the following conditions:
+Foreign citizens are now allowed to enter Georgia under the following conditions:

-If you live in England, Georgia will accept the NHS app or your NHS letter to demonstrate your COVID-19 vaccination status.
-If you live in Scotland or Wales, Georgia will accept your respective NHS letter to demonstrate your COVID-19 vaccination status.
+Georgia will accept the UK’s proof of COVID-19 recovery and vaccination record.
 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.